 TriSummit Bank was sued by TEC Industrial, a maintenance and construction company when hackers stole more than $300,000 from the firm’s account.
-A litigation robs a business out of its long-built consumer trust, drain finances, hinder potential business, and, in the worst-case scenario, shut it down.
+Litigation robs a business out of its long-builds consumer trust, drains finances, hinders potential business, and, in the worst-case scenario, shuts it down.

-A third of small businesses are faced with either lawsuits or threatened by them.
+A third of small businesses are faced with either lawsuit or threatened by them.
 Management can become distracted and lose focus which negatively impacts operations.
-It saps employee morale and increase turnover rates.
-In other words, a case is the most harmful distraction for a small/medium business (SMB) from spending time, energy and resources delivering value to the customers.
+It saps employee morale and increases turnover rates.
+In other words, a case is the most harmful distraction for a small/medium business (SMB) from spending time, energy, and resources delivering value to the customers.